I. Executive Summary

 - The administrator under review shall have the opportunity to correct any errors of fact or omission in this report by corresponding directly with his/her supervisor.

 - After discussing the committee’s report with the administrator, the supervising administrator prepares a summary of both the committee’s report and the actions mutually agreed upon by the administrator and the supervisor with respect to the recommendations by the committee.
-This summary is disseminated to the faculty of the administrator’s unit (in the case of the Provost, to all faculty) on or before March 1 of the review year.
+The administrator disseminates this summary to the faculty of their unit (in the case of the Provost, to all faculty) on or before September 1 of the following academic year.

 - Dean – The highest authority within an academic division of study.
 An Academic Dean heads each College.
 In addition to the academic deans, there is also a Dean of Students within the Division of Student Affairs.